valbona1992/Model-View-Controller-MVC-Tech-Blog/README.md

 Create `.env` file to add password privacy.
 ## Usage
+This app is deployed on Heroku [here](**INSERTLINK).

 To run locally, use MYSQL to create the database from the schema folder, and from the command line, run `npm run seed`.
 Afterwards, run `node server.js`.
+Once the server is started,the app can open at localhost:3001 in a browser of choice.

 Insomnia will be used to test routes on on http//:localhost:3001/.

 ## Technology
 - Node.js
 - MySQL
+- Sequelize
 - NPM
 - ENV
-- Express
+- Express (Session && Handlebars)
 - JavaScript
 - Insomnia
+- Heroku

 ## Contributors